Blitzliner/paperWidget/README.md

 # paperWidget
-A electronic e-paper display which is used to display widgets e.g. weather forecast
+An electronic e-paper display which is used to display widgets e.g. weather forecast.

 ## Setup the Hardware
 ### Wiring